MaastrichtUniversityPress/Learning-Cycle-Toolbox-/book/4_act_monitor.md

 Use these tools regularly throughout the “Act” phase, especially after completing key stages of the APT or (personal) learning goal or when encountering obstacles.
 Regular progress checks allow you to catch potential issues early, making it easier to adapt your plan without losing drive.
 Revisit these tools anytime your progress stalls, if you feel the need to optimize your approach, to check whether you are not missing any aspects of the task, to meet deadlines or performance objectives more effectively.

 ### Which tools are available?
-Besides the tools below, we also recommend tool [3.4 - Using AI to generate (Progress Test) practice questions](https://msaive.github.io/Learning-Cycle-Toolbox-/main/act_strategies.html#using-ai-to-generate-progress-test-practice-questions) for this purpose.
+Besides the tools below, the tool in part 3 [(ACT - Complete task)] (https://msaive.github.io/Learning-Cycle-Toolbox-/main/3_act_strategies.html#act-complete-task) are also useful for this purpose.
 <br/><br/>

 ---